Lake Ainsworth Coastal Management Program

 Survey closes 5pm Friday 18th Jan 2019

-Hydrosphere Consulting has been engaged by Ballina Shire Council (BSC) to prepare a Coastal Management Program (CMP) for Lake Ainsworth, Lennox Head.
-The goal of the CMP is to provide the long-term strategy and management actions for this water-body.
-This CMP will supersede the current Lake Ainsworth Management Plan.
+Hydrosphere Consulting was been engaged by Ballina Shire Council (BSC) to prepare a Coastal Management Program (CMP) for Lake Ainsworth, Lennox Head.
+The CMP provides the long-term strategy and management actions for this water-body.
+This CMP supersedes the previous Lake Ainsworth Management Plan (GeoLINK, 2002).

-The project is equally funded by the Office of Environment and Heritage (OEH) and BSC.
-The preparation of the CMP will be in accordance with the NSW Coastal Management Act 2016 and the NSW guidelines for coastal management.
-The preparation of the CMP will involve the five stages listed below as delineated by the Coastal Management Manual.
+The project was equally funded by the Department of Planning, Industry and Environment - Environment, Energy and Science – Coast and Estuaries and BSC.
+The preparation of the CMP was in accordance with the NSW Coastal Management Act 2016 and the NSW guidelines for coastal management.
+The preparation of the CMP involved the five stages listed below as delineated by the Coastal Management Manual.
 The manual outlines the mandatory requirements and provides guidance on the preparation, development, adoption and content of the CMP.
 The development of the CMP is a comprehensive process requiring detailed review and analysis as well as an extensive community consultation process.

-Stage 2 - Detailed studies of vulnerabilities and opportunities – involves community engagement, confirmation of key issues and concerns, field work to confirm current knowledge and completion of identified technical studies.
-Indicative timeline: June 2018 – May 2019.
+Stage 2 - Detailed studies of vulnerabilities and opportunities – involved community engagement, confirmation of key issues and concerns, field work to confirm current knowledge and completion of identified technical studies.
+Timeline: June 2018 – May 2019.

-Stage 3 - Response indication and evaluation – involves threat consequence and risk assessment, the evaluation and identification of management options and the development of management actions.
-Indicative timeline: May 2019 – August 2019.
+Stage 3 - Response indication and evaluation – involved threat consequence and risk assessment, the evaluation and identification of management options and the development of management actions.
+Timeline: May 2019 – August 2019.

-Stage 4 - Finalise, exhibit, certify and adopt the CMP – involves the preparation of a Draft CMP for agency review and public exhibition, the identification of funding and final mechanisms to implement the CMP, compiling and addressing submissions from agencies and the community and finalisation of the CMP document for certification.
-Indicative timeline: August 2019 – February 2020.
+Stage 4 - Finalise, exhibit, certify and adopt the CMP – involved the preparation of a Draft CMP for agency review and public exhibition, the identification of funding and final mechanisms to implement the CMP, compiling and addressing submissions from agencies and the community and finalisation of the CMP document for certification.
+Certification by the NSW Government.
+Timeline: August 2019 – February 2021.

 Stage 5 - Implementation, monitoring and reporting – involves the implementation of management actions from the certified CMP by BSC and involved agencies as well as the monitoring and reporting of CMP progress.
 Indicative timeline: Ongoing from February 2020.